-2.7 GIFTS
+2.7 GIFTS Policy reviewed by Council 17 June 2022

-Policy reviewed by Council 22 June 2020
+- (a) Members and staff are not to accept a gift, other than a gift of or below \$300 from a person who is undertaking, or is likely to undertake, business- - that requires the person to obtain any authorization from the Shire of Northampton. - by way of contract between the person and the Shire of Northampton; or - by way of providing any service to the Shire of Northampton. - (b) Members and staff who accept a gift of or below \$300 from a person referred to in (a) above are to record in a register of token giftsunless the Shire of Northampton decided that - need not be recorded.

-- (a) Members and staff are not to accept a gift, other than a gift of or below \$300 from a person who is undertaking, or is likely to undertake, business- - that requires the person to obtain any authorization from the Shire of Northampton. - by way of contract between the person and the Shire of Northampton; or - by way of providing any service to the Shire of Northampton. - (b) Members and staff who accept a gift of or below \$300 from a person referred to in (a) above are to record in a register of token gifts- - a description of the gift; - the name and address of the person who made the gift; - the date on which the gift was received; - the estimated value of the gift at the time it was made; - the nature of the relationship between the relevant person and the person who made the gift.
+- a description of the gift; - the name and address of the person who made the gift; - the date on which the gift was received; - the estimated value of the gift at the time it was made; - the nature of the relationship between the relevant person and the person who made the gift.